We buy, consign and sell antique bottles in our online auction - including old whiskey, bitters, sodas, water,

 $1.00 to $250............$10.00 $250 to $500................$25.00 $500 to $1000..............$50.00

-$1000 to $2000........$100.00 $2000 to $5000...........$200.00 $5000 to $20,000..…...$500.00
+$1000 to $2000........$100.00 $2000 to $5000...........$200.00 $5000 to $100,000..…...$500.00

 GRADING SYSTEM

-You can take two bottles, both grading a Mint 9 but one might have loads of whittle and a great color while the other is a rather plain aqua with no whittle.
+Grade versus Value:You can take two bottles, both grading a Mint 9 but one might have loads of whittle and a great color while the other is a rather plain aqua with no whittle.
 While we take into account the whittle and color in the estimated value, the grade would be a Mint 9 for both bottles.
 A bottle may be in perfect condition but have a weak strike or no whittle.
 Some bottles just don’t come with whittle or rarely stray from the same color.
 A slightly chipped bottle can have tons of whittle and a great strike but the chip really hurts it.
 In only the rarest and most desirable of bottles does a bit of damage not affect the value a great deal.
 The bottle can be professionally repaired, but in some circles repairing a bottle does just that, mark it as a repaired bottle.
 A small ding or flake doesn’t bother some collectors and some cringe at the thought.
 In addition, some people are searching out those slightly damaged or repaired bottles as they can be had for less and often you can’t tell the difference from a perfect example.
+Provenance is another factor that can affect the value of a bottle.
+Was it in the collection of the late Charles Gardner?
+Even a bottle previously owned by a well-known active collector can increase the value.
+The grade assigned does not take whittle or crudity, provenance, rare colors or variant rarity into account.
+The grade is only dependent on the condition of the bottle.

-We will try and encompass everything about a particular bottle when deciding on a grade number, however as we say, a bottle can be Mint with no whittle and at the same time be Mint with loads of whittle.
-The whittled bottle will most likely sell for more, but it isn’t taken into account for the grade.
-We will talk about condition, color, crudity, and special features like a drippy top or evidence of extreme crudity, but it all comes down to stain, scratches, small chips or large chips; the entire gamut of what the bottle has or doesn’t have to offer.
+Grading a Bottle: We will talk about condition, color, crudity, and special features like a drippy top or evidence of extreme crudity, but it all comes down to stain, scratches, small chips or large chips to determine a grade.
 Essentially the grade is the degree from what a perfect 10 bottle would be.
-We take a bottle, start out with a grade 10 and go down from there depending on the particular flaws to that piece.
-The grade does not take rarity into account.
-Rarity can also affect a bottle price dramatically.
-In addition, sometimes a bottle has it all, but more likely a bottle it is going to have some good characteristics and some not so good.
-A perfect condition bottle might have absolutely everything going for it but have a chip off the base.
-In that case we’d say for instance, "a Mint 9 with chip."
+We take a bottle, start out with a grade 10 and subtract from there depending on the particular flaws to that piece.
 How can a bottle with a chip be Mint?
-Well it isn’t but like a baseball card, it might be a Mint 9 grade but be printed off-center.
-Like the grade of the baseball card, it would be a "grade 10 off-center."
-Without the chip the same bottle would simply be called, "Mint 9."
-The same grade 9 baseball card with perfect centering would work the same way and be described simply as "Mint 9."
-We do this as we believe it’s up to the buyer to determine the "degree of hurt" the chip causes.
+Well it isn’t but instead of us saying a bottle is a grade 3 because of the chip or other major problems like a crack, we will grade the bottle without the chip or crack and then say for instance, a grade 9.4 with large chip.
+Without the chip the same bottle would simply be called Mint 9.4.
+We do this as we believe it’s up to the buyer to determine the “degree of hurt” the chip causes.
 Just because we don’t think it’s that bad, some people would consider it a catastrophe.
-It’s rare that a bottle has it all and you can expect to pay more, sometimes much more than the regular book value or "going rate" of a typical Near Mint condition bottle.
-We suggest you read the overall description, then use the grade name and number and check out the streaming video.
+It’s rare that a bottle has it all and you can expect to pay more, sometimes much more than the regular book value or “going rate” of a typical Near Mint bottle when bidding on a Mint example.
+We suggest you read the overall description, then use the grade number and check out the streaming video and pictures to make a decision when bidding on a bottle.
+The computer is much more informative when making a decision.
 We will discuss as many factors as possible in determining the grade.

 GRADES

-Average (grade 1-4)— Pretty poor to decent condition, scratches, small flakes off the glass, a fair amount of stain; not a great bottle.
+Average (grade 1-5)— Pretty poor condition, scratches, small flakes off the glass, a fair amount of stain; not a great bottle.
 We rarely sell a bottle in this condition except when they are rare and or have historical or great monetary value.
 There’s an Average condition grade 5 and an Average grade 2.
 The difference could be pretty dramatic.
 An Average grade 5 could be a decent bottle.
 Sometimes if a bottle is extremely rare, a grade 5 might be the best you’ll find.